qiuyuezhibo/qiuyuezhibo.github.io/_pages/about.md

 Welcome to my personal page!

-My name is Zhibo Zhang (张志博), a graduate student of [Kalifa University](https://www.ku.ac.ae/), [Department of Electrical Engineering and Computer Science](https://www.ku.ac.ae/people-types/department-of-electrical-engineering-and-computer-science/), majoring in Electrical and Computer Engineering.
+My name is Zhibo Zhang (张志博), a graduate master student of [Kalifa University](https://www.ku.ac.ae/), [Department of Electrical Engineering and Computer Science](https://www.ku.ac.ae/people-types/department-of-electrical-engineering-and-computer-science/), majoring in Electrical and Computer Engineering.
 I also work in this department as a research and teaching assistant with a full scholarship.
 Expecting to graduate in 2023.06 with a master’s degree, I am now trying to find opportunities to continue my career as a Ph.D. student.
 My research interests include cyber security, deep learning, trustworthy AI, and the intersection between computer security & explainable AI (XAI).

 I graduated from [Northwestern Polytechnical University](https://en.nwpu.edu.cn/) with a bachelor's degree in Mechatronic Engineering with honor.
 During my final year of my bachelor, I studied at the [National University of Singapore Suzhou Institute](http://en.nusri.cn/) as an exchange student.
 And I finished my Final Year of Project advised by [Dr. Peter C. Y. Chen](https://cde.nus.edu.sg/me/staff/chen-chao-yu-peter/) there.